jeteve/mokapot/README.md

 # Usage

-In the first example test, we build a set of queries and check documents will yield matching queries.
+In the example below, we build a set of queries and check documents will yield matching queries.

 This supports query parsing for each query building user inputs via the `FromStr` trait.

-You'll find some query syntax examples in the second example test.
+You'll find some query syntax examples in the second example.
 Use parenthesis to override classic boolean operators' precedence.